Food Studies Graduate Certificate

 There is perhaps no foodstuff more prized than meat, and there is none more problematic.
 Long associated with power, masculinity, vitality, and progress, meat is also linked to imperialism, sexism, speciesism, environmental collapse, foodborne disease, and chronic illness.
 In this comprehensive overview we will examine meat's many historical, economic, ecological, ethical, and nutritional dimensions.
 Coursework will include a wide variety of readings, online discussions, written assignments, field trips, and other experiential opportunities.
 4 credits [ 4 cr. ]

-MET ML 712 The Sociology of Food and Labor
+MET ML 712 Food and Society

 MET ML 713 Agricultural History